Awá (Brazil): History

 In late 2011, illegal loggers burned an 8-year-old Awá girl alive after she wandered out of her village.
 The murder happened inside a protected area in the state of Maranhão.
-Luis Carlos Guajajaras, a leader from another people, said that the girl had been killed as a warning to other native peoples living in the protected area.
+Luis Carlos Guajajaras, a leader from another related people, the Guajajara, said that the girl had been killed as a warning to other native peoples living in the protected area.

 According to the Indigenous Missionary Council, about 450 Indigenous people were murdered between 2003 and 2010.
 An investigation discovered the Awá camp in question had been destroyed by loggers.
 According to Survival International, a human rights organization which campaigns for the rights of Indigenous tribal peoples and considers them to be the "earth's most threatened tribe", Awá forests are now disappearing faster than in any other Indian area in the Brazilian Amazon.

 In April 2012, Survival International launched a worldwide campaign, backed by the actor Colin Firth, to protect the Awá people.

 In September 2012, Brazil's Indian Affairs Department claimed that loggers were only 6 km away from the Awá.

 In 2019, Mídia Índia, an indigenous film-making association, released a rough cut video of uncontacted tribe members, as activists warn of growing threats to this tribe from loggers who are nearing their traditional hunting ground.
-It was shown on Brazil’s Globo TV on July 21, 2019, and features in the documentary, "Ka'a Zar Ukize Wá – Forest Keepers in Danger* by Mídia Índia.
+It was shown on Brazil's Globo TV on July 21, 2019, and features in the documentary, "Ka'a Zar Ukize Wá – Forest Keepers in Danger* by Mídia Índia.
 It was made in collaboration with the Instituto Socioambiental and the Instituto Catitu with the support of organizations including Instituto Makarapy, If Not Us Then Who and Survival International.
 In July 2021, it was confirmed that one of the tribe's members, Karapiru Awá Guajá, had died of COVID-19 earlier in the month, at an estimated age of 75.
 Guajá, who campaigned against the destruction of Awá land and for the rights of Indigenous Brazilian peoples, had been vaccinated against the virus.